 The fight for equality for the LGBTQ community continues.
 More than 20 years after it was first passed, the SOGIE bill is still not a law.
 There’s still a lot of work to be done, and a long journey lies ahead.

 But before we tackle its progress, what is the SOGIE bill and what LGBTQ rights in the Philippines should you be aware of?
 Read on to find out more.

 What is the SOGIE Bill?

-The Sexual Orientation and Gender Identity Expression (SOGIE) Equality Bill is a legislative proposal that seeks to put an end to gender-based discrimination in the Philippines and penalize anyone involved in such activities.
-It aims to fulfill the equal protection clause in the 1987 Constitution and recognize the LGBT community as equals.
-Thus, equal protection of their rights.
+What is the meaning and the aim of the SOGIE bill in the Philippines?
+The Sexual Orientation and Gender Identity Expression (SOGIE) Equality Bill is a legislative proposal that seeks to fulfill the equal protection clause in the 1987 Constitution and recognize the LGBTQ community as equals.

+The purpose of the SOGIE bill is to put an end to gender-based discrimination and penalize anyone involved in such activities.
 In short, the SOGIE bill seeks to criminalize discrimination on the basis of sexual orientation and gender identity and expression.

 The earliest version of the SOGIE Equality Bill was filed in 2000 by the late Senator Miriam Defensor Santiago and former Akbayan Representative Loretta Rosales under the 11th Congress.

 Fast forward to 2020, Senate Bill No. 1934, or the proposed SOGIESC (Sexual Orientation, Gender Identity and Expression, and Sex Characteristics)-based Anti-Discrimination Act, was passed by the Committee on Women, Children, Family Relations and Gender Equality chaired by Senator Risa Hontiveros.
 This bill includes prohibiting marginalization and violence based on sex characteristics.